nachtigi/PSIC/README.md

 7.5

 ## Activation
-The PSIC add-in requires MS Excel 2007+ for Win, and enabled macros.
-MS Excel for Mac is not supported.
+The PSIC add-in requires Excel 2007+ for Win, and enabled macros.
+Excel for Mac is not supported.

 ## Example of usage
 The usage of PSIC is illustrated in the simulation and control of an electrically heated water heater in the file [heater.xlsx](heater.xlsx).